rohnshrma/jeet-web-dev/css sessions/css_positions.md

 ---

 ## 5. `sticky`
-Sticky starts like relative but sticks to a position once you scroll past a threshold.
-It needs a `top` (or bottom/left/right) value and enough space in the parent container.
+Sticky behaves like relative till you scroll.
+After the scroll reaches the `top` (or other) value, it sticks there inside its parent box.

 **HTML**
 ```html